Curzey/Fridge-Stock/README.md

 - [ ] CLEANING UP!
 - [ ] Style it up! :fire:
 - [ ] Add cool badges to README :star2:
+- [ ] Create new repo for this project, where Okta Client ID is hidden, so it can be public.
+[Help](https://gist.github.com/derzorngottes/3b57edc1f996dddcab25)

 ## Build Setup